jake-knerr/js-style-guide/README.md

   - When deciding which service a function belongs to, consider the data.
 What data is being mutated, created, or read?
 What service does this data fit into the best?
   - Prefer CRUD functions using the following prefixes: `get`, `add`, `set`, `remove`, defined in this top-down order.
 - `/testing`
-- `/types` - shared type definitions, enums, and jsdoc definitions that do not fit cleanly into a feature folder.
+- `/types` - shared type definitions, enums, and JSDoc definitions that do not fit cleanly into a feature folder.
   - Only typescript definitions, JSDoc, or enums go in this folder.
 - `/utils` - shared utils.
 - `/views` - Templates and static view files.